 If your conversion numbers vary slightly in Google Ads and Google Analytics, this isn’t a major cause for concern.

 Both platforms report on metrics in different ways.
-While Google Ads shows conversion data based on ad click data, Google Analytics reports on conversion date.
+While Google Ads shows conversion data based on ad click data, Google Analytics reports on the conversion date.

 Stick to reporting on one platform to ensure consistency.